crate/crate-mesos-framework/README.rst

     ./gradlew fatJar

-and then copied to the Mesos master instance.

 The framework can be deployed in two ways: (1) executing the jar file from the command line and (2) launching it via Marathon.

+If the framework is deployed using Marathon the jar needs to be copied to the mesos-slaves.
+Otherwise it needs to be copied to the mesos-master from where it is launched using the command line.

 In both cases the ``Main`` method requires a ``--crate-version`` argument, which is the Crate version that should be used.